 We’re definitely all for travelling by yourself.
 There are the obvious things, like getting to see the world by yourself at your own pace (for you, basically), but then there’s other stuff – like having to do everything by yourself, challenging yourself, and overcoming tough obstacles that can make or break a trip.

-- A good place to stay is where you should start.
+- Finding a good place to stay in Seattle is where you should start.
 Choose somewhere that will suit you, in a decent, non-sketchy area that’s close to stuff you want to see and do.
 It goes without saying that you should read reviews to find somewhere that other solo travellers have recommended.

 - Seattle has its fair share of good social hostels.
 These are, obviously, somewhere you can get to know other travellers who are doing what you’re doing.

 - Know what “Seattle freeze” is.
 It’s a reputation for Seattle residents not being very open or friendly to strangers.
 Don’t let that put you off though.
 People are welcoming and kind and won’t hesitate to help you out.
 That said, you may have to initiate the contact, so get your best conversation starters ready!